ZhangYirui10/TRACER_ANON/README.md

 # Benchmark for Half-Truth Detection

-This repository contains the benchmark used in our work on **half-truth detection** in fact verification.
-We build on a concurrent submission **currently under double-blind review**, which introduces this new task.
-Due to anonymity requirements, we are unable to disclose author identity at this time.
+This repository contains the benchmark used in work on **half-truth detection** in fact verification.
+This builds on a concurrent submission **currently under double-blind review**, which introduces this new task.
+Due to anonymity requirements, author identity cannot be disclosed at this time.

-We believe that early access to the benchmark will benefit the community and support reproducibility.
+Early access to the benchmark is provided to benefit the community and support reproducibility.

 ## Task Description

 While traditional fact verification systems determine whether a claim is factually correct, they often fail to detect **omission-based manipulation** — cases where a claim is technically accurate but misleading due to the omission of critical context.

-To address this, we propose the task of **half-truth detection**, where the goal is to identify such omissions and assess their impact on the claim's implied meaning.
+To address this, the task of **half-truth detection** is proposed, where the goal is to identify such omissions and assess their impact on the claim's implied meaning.

 The dataset consists of political claims annotated with:
 - **Claim**